 Using Google Sheets to Practice Spanish Conjugation

-Google Sheets is a spreadsheet found in Google Drive providing awesome tools to help you make a conjugation practice worksheet.
+Google Sheets is a spreadsheet found in Google Drive that provides awesome tools to help you make a conjugation practice worksheet.
 It works from anywhere and on any device because it is a web-based application.

 If you’ve used Excel, Google Sheets has many of the same spreadsheet functions.
 You can download add-ons and custom code if you want.
 You can also use Google Docs to create and edit Spanish documents.